deenhe91/deenhe91.github.ia/_posts/2016-06-23-Overfishing.md

 ![](https://github.com/deenhe91/deenhe91.github.io/blob/master/images/missingdata2.png?raw=true "Atlantic")

-You can't glean an awful lot from these plots, but it shows you just how much data is missing.
+You can't glean an awful lot from these plots, but it shows you just how much data is missing, especially in the Pacific.
 Some fish had information on total catch, others had information on available biomass or mortality rate.
 Some had no information at all.

 I tried using `PyBrain` to fill in these gaps with a recursive neural network.